textjoint/textjoint/README.md

-# textjoint
+# Textjoint

-Text joint public
+Welcome to Textjoint community.